 Representativeness is the degree to which a sample or group of samples is indicative of the population being studied.
 Samples will be collected in a manner such that they are representative of both the chemical composition and the physical state of the sample at the time of sampling.
-Samples will be handled to minimize the contact between the soil and the atmosphere between sample collection and analysis.
+Samples will be handled to minimize the contact with other matrices between sample collection and analysis.